ps-tuebingen-courses/pl1-lecture-notes/src/07-higher-order-functions/higher-order-functions.md

 assert(eval(test) == Num(12))
 ```

-FAE is a computationally (Turing)-complete language.
+FAE is a computationally (Turing-)complete language.
 For instance, we can define  a non-terminating program.
 This program is commonly
 called Omega:

 ```scala mdoc:silent